jp2321/dl4cv_dev/slides/chapter8_01_adversarial attacks.md

 An adversarial attack is the usage of adversarial examples on an existing neural network <br><br>
 There are different scales on which adversarial attacks are rated: <br>

-- False-positive: Aim to generate Typ 1 errors
+- False-positive: Aim to generate type 1 errors

     Generate negative example to be misclassified as a positive one

     Images unrecognizable to a human (noise) classified with a high confidence into a certain class

-- False-negative: Aim to generate Typ 2 errors
+- False-negative: Aim to generate type 2 errors

     Generate positive sample to be misclassified as a negative one